machanism-org/machai/ghostwriter/src/site/markdown/guidance.md

 - a release notes page can ask Ghostwriter to keep entries short and grouped by version,
 - a getting started page can ask for beginner-friendly language,
-- and a technical reference page can ask for a more formal structure.
+- and a technical reference page can ask for a more structured format.

 Because the guidance stays in each file, the expected style and purpose remain visible over time.